 More about Budds Creek Motocross Race Track

 27963 Budds Creek Rd

 Stop in at the St. Clement’s Island Museum (located on the mainland) and learn about the history of the early colonists through to the watermen of today, then board the ferry to explore the 40-acre island where Maryland’s first European settlers landed.
 The Blessing of the Fleet in October is a great time to visit.

 11 The Patuxent River Naval Air Museum

-The Patuxent River Naval Air Museum celebrates the past, present and future of the research, development, testing and evaluation of Naval Aircraft.
+The Patuxent River Naval Air Museum celebrates the past, present and future in the research, development, testing and evaluation of naval aircraft.

 More about Patuxent River Naval Air Museum and Visitor Center